frnkdnny/frnkdnny.github.io/_posts/2014-07-14-photography-image.markdown

 intro-image: photography.png
 alt: image-alt
 project-date: April 2014
-description: I rarely leave home without my camera as I love capturing thew world around me.
+description: I rarely leave home without my camera as I love capturing the world around me.
 Over the past 5 years I have had the opportunity of shooting with wonderful people across a variety of different portraits, weddings, and sporting events.

 ---